SKINS & SKIN BETTING

 Skins are either earned within a video game or they can be purchased in the game’s store.

-Skins are earned within a video game.
-They change the look of the game, traditionally they change the look of the gun you play with.
 Skins are purely cosmetic so they don’t change the gameplay or they don’t make you a better player.

-Skins make a character look a certain way.
 Some skins are rarer than others.
 So players with a rarer skin gets a certain recognition.
 Quite similar to branding on clothes.

 Help for parents

 It started around 2012 when Valve introduced skins in Team Fortress 2 and CS:GO.
 They were added to create more excitement and player engagement.
 Skins were seen as a reward, an enticement to play their game.